pytest-dev/pytest-xdist/docs/remote.rst

 .. warning::

-    This feature is deprecated because the support for ``rsync`` is faulty in terms of reproducing the development environment in the remote worker, and there is no clear solution moving forward.
+    The ``rsync`` feature is deprecated because its implementation is faulty in terms of reproducing the development environment in the remote worker, and there is no clear solution moving forward.

-    This feature is scheduled to be removed in release 4.0, to let the team focus on a smaller set of features.
+    For that reason, ``rsync`` is scheduled to be removed in release 4.0, to let the team focus on a smaller set of features.

+    Note that SSH and socket server are not planned for removal, as they are part of the ``execnet`` feature set.

 Suppose you have a package ``mypkg`` which contains some tests that you can successfully run locally.
 And you